fhereygers/AgenticAI/README.md

 ```
 .
 ├── code/              # Backend scripts, and notebooks needed to create project artifacts
-├── flask/             # Assets needed to support the front end application
+├── data/              # data that needs to be loaded into the warehouse
 ├── images/            # A collection of images referenced in project docs
-├── models/            # Directory to hold trained models
-├── raw/               # The raw data file used within the project
-├── cdsw-build.sh      # Shell script used to build environment for experiments and models
-├── model_metrics.db   # SQL lite database used to store model drift metrics
-├── README.md
-└── requirements.txt
+├── tools /            # python tools that need be loaded into the tool template
 ```

 By following the exercises, you will understand how with cloudera AI you can author and deploy your own agentic workflows: